 Street lighting can greatly affect the habitat of nocturnal insects by attracting many insects to the light and depriving them of their habitats.
 In addition, if the attraction radii of adjacent street lights overlap, this can result in a barrier effect, making it much more difficult for insects to pass an illuminated street.
-For this reason, a new street lighting design is developed to minimize the radiation of light onto insect habitat.
-The geometry of the light will be strictly directed downwards with no reflection at the luminaire.
-The light will only be visible at the sidewalks or streets and objects on it, but no longer at the luminaire itself.
+For this reason, a new street lighting design has been developed to minimize the radiation of light onto insect habitat.
+The geometry of the light is strictly directed downwards with no reflection at the luminaire.
+The light is only be visible at the sidewalks or streets and objects on it, but no longer at the luminaire itself.

-The new street lighting will be installed in four communities in Germany.
+The new street lighting has been installed in four communities in Germany.
 The occurrence and behavior of insects on the street lights started to be evaluated in 2020.
-The monitoring will be conducted two years before and after the conversion from the existing street light to the new design.
+The monitoring is conducted two years before and after the conversion from the existing street light to the new design.

 What is novel and innovative?

 This pilot engages different regions at the same time, adapting its action to local needs; it engages different communities and age groups.
-The gathering data will allow decision makers to make more sustainable lighting choices and protect the biodiversity.
+The gathering data allows decision makers to make more sustainable lighting choices and protect the biodiversity.